Bankrupting Sybil Despite Churn: Analysis

 Let $d$ be the number of good IDs that have departed in the interval.
 Let the random variable $X$ be the number of IDs in $G(t)$ that have departed during the interval.
-By Equation~\ref{e:numNew}, $E(X) \geq \frac{9}{40} d$, for $|G(t')|/40 \geq 1$, or $n_0 \geq 40$.
+It follows that $E(X) \geq \frac{9}{40} d$, for $n_0 \geq 5$.
 Additionally, $X$ stochastically dominates a simpler random variable that counts the number of successes when there are $d$ independent trials, each succeeding with probability $\frac{9}{40}$.
-Hence, by Chernoff bounds, when $d \geq |G(t)|$, $X \geq \frac{1}{5} d$, with probability of failure that is $O(e^{-cn_0})$, for some constant $c>0$.
-For any fixed $\lambda$, this probability is at most $n_0^{-\lambda-1}$ for $n_0$ sufficiently large.
-Hence, by a union bound, $X \geq \frac{1}{5}d$ over all intervals, with probability of failure at most $1/n_0$.